aynik/proxy-lens/.github/README.md

 #### `.peg(get: Getter<A, B>): ProxyLens<A, A>`

-Pegs a getter (or a lens, because it also works as a getter) to another lens with the same signature.
+Pegs a getter (or another lens) to a given lens with the same signature.
 Like [`.let`](#letb-b-proxylensa-a) returns a lens focused on the root so other operations may be chained.

 ```typescript
 lens({ a: false, b: true })